Sometime around a baby’s first birthday, parents often reach out to me and ask “When should I start the transition to one nap?”

 Transitioning from two naps to one can require more parental patience than other baby nap transitions.
 That’s because it’s a slow-mover.

-Most babies switch to one nap sometime between 13 – 18 months.
-The average age for transitioning to 1 nap is 15 months, although some toddlers may be ready as early as 12 months.
+Most babies switch to one nap sometime between 14 – 18 months.
+The average age for transitioning to 1 nap is 15 months.

 Unless your family routine (or daycare) necessitates this transition at a certain age, it’s best to watch your toddler for signs that she’s ready to transition to one nap.